shashankkumarlal/Cloud-Mark-1/README.md

 Use the Webhooks feature on ThingSpeak to call the IFTTT applet when certain conditions (like proximity of an object) are met.

+# Final Steps:
+Test the Setup:

+After running the Python code on the Raspberry Pi, observe the data being sent to ThingSpeak.
+If you're using IFTTT, check for mobile notifications when an object or human is detected.
+Refine and Add AI Later:

+Once everything works, you can refine the AI portion in the cloud by integrating more sophisticated models.